PasinduMaduwantha/PasinduMaduwantha/README.md

 ### :woman_technologist: About Me
 Computer Engineer [Bsc.Eng (Hons)] at University of Sri Jayewardhenepura, Sri Lnaka 👨‍💻💼🎓.
 Co-founder & Freelancer 💻 at <a href="https://github.com/orgs/Binary-Clan">Binary Clan</a>.
-Let's connect and collaborate! <a href="apmaduwantha@gmail.com"></a>

 Feel free to connect with me!
-Let's collaborate on some exciting projects! 🤝✨
+Let's collaborate on some exciting projects! 🤝✨[apmaduwantha@gmail.com](mailto:apmaduwantha@gmail.com)

 ### :hammer_and_wrench: Languages and Tools
 <div>